-- Hours of work Is there any need to undertake noisy activities including heavy vehicle movement outside the recommended working hours (0800-1800 Monday to Friday, 0800-1300 Saturday, no working on Sundays or Bank Holidays)?
-Consider further restrictions to these hours for noisy plant. - Days of work are any works planned on Saturday afternoon or Sunday?
-Can this be avoided? - Unsupervised use of equipment (e.g. generators, pumps etc) overnight should be avoided where possible.
-If necessary an assessment of noise from any appliances left running over night is required and priority given to establishing mains electricity and water supplies on site solution ASAP.
+- Hours of work is there any need to undertake noisy activities including heavy vehicle movement outside the recommended working hours (0800-1800 Monday to Friday, 0800-1300 Saturday, no working on Sundays or Bank Holidays).
+Consider further restrictions to these hours for noisy plant. - Days of work are any works planned on Saturday afternoon or Sunday.
+Can this be avoided? - Unsupervised use of equipment overnight (e.g. generators, pumps etc) should be avoided where possible.
+If necessary, an assessment of noise from any appliances left running overnight may be required and priority given to establishing mains electricity and water supplies on site as a solution ASAP.